Alien and the Proper: Luther's Two-Fold Righteousness in Controversy, Ministry, and Citizenship

 Luther posited that this distinction was the key to understanding our humanity.
 His regular use of this anthropological principle, particularly when applied to justification by faith, the nature of sin, and the proper practice of God's gift of humanity, demonstrates its centrality and importance.

-In this collection of essays, five authors examine the historical development of Luther's Twofold Righteousness and propose ways in which it can continue to serve Christians today.
+In The Alien and the Proper, five authors examine the historical development of Luther's Twofold Righteousness and propose ways in which it can continue to serve Christians today.
 Through these essays you will learn about Luther's radical divergence from medieval theological formulations, and you will discover what it means to be human.

 - Please log in to review this product